jessedeveloperinvestor/jessedeveloperinvestor/README.md

 </h2>

 <h4 align='center'>
-  Computer Engineer with São Paulo University MBA in Data
+  Computer Engineer with São Paulo University MBA in Data and post-grad in Cybersecurity
 </h4>

 ## 🧑 About me: